Rock & Chips: Plot

-In March, Joan has a Marilyn Monroe hairstyle and the safe at the cinema is broken into.
-Ahead of the party, Freddie gives Reg the use of his car, to return unused decorating materials to Guildford and he takes his father, Reenie and her boyfriend Clayton Cooper (Roger Griffiths) with him.
-They run out of petrol on the way, leaving Freddie and Joan the only ones at the party.
-They dance, and Freddie admits that he wanted to be alone with Joan so they could talk about art.
-They end the night by sleeping together.

-In June, Reenie accompanies Joan to a pregnancy testing clinic, while the boys are on the Jolly Boys' Outing to Margate (providing Freddie and Jelly the opportunity to burgle a jewellers).
-On their journey home, Reenie tells Joan about Freddie's time in prison and she realises he burgled the cinema.
+Whilst at The Nag's Head pub, Joan meets Freddie and, soon after, a romance develops between them.
+Joan informs Freddie that the safe at the cinema she works at contains £2,000 on weekends.
+In March, the safe at the cinema is broken into.
+Reenie tells Joan about Freddie's time in prison, and she realises he burgled the cinema.
 After Freddie tells Kelly he thinks he is in love with Joan, Reg announces her pregnancy in the pub.
-While Joan is completing a housing request form, Freddie goes to see her, and she fails to acknowledge the baby is his.
+However, Joan fails to acknowledge the baby is Freddie's.

-The Trotters' housing application is successful in August, and September sees them view a flat in the new Sir Walter Raleigh House, which they move into in October.
-In November, Joan has her baby, which she calls Rodney (after the "handsome actor" Rod Taylor, and to the surprise of everyone else).
-The closing scene sees Joan enter the balcony of her flat with Rodney in her arms.
-After telling him that Del will be very rich one day, Joan sees Freddie on a balcony in a tower opposite; she shows him Rodney and nods her head, to his delight.
+The Trotters move into the new Sir Walter Raleigh House in October.
+In November, Joan has her baby, which she calls Rodney.
+Joan sees Freddie on a balcony in a tower opposite; she shows him Rodney and nods her head, to his delight.

-Throughout, the story tells of Del's strained relationship with his father and his affection for his mother; Reg's affair with the barmaid at the Nag's Head; Del and Jumbo selling goods from the docks out of the back of a van; Del and Boycie's attempt at dating Pam and Glenda (Jodie Mooney and Katie Griffiths); Joan fending off advances from her perverted boss; and introducing Roy Slater (Calum MacNab) and Albie Littlewood (Jonathan Readwin).
+Further episodes tell of Del's strained relationship with his father and his affection for his mother; Reg's affair with the barmaid at The Nag's Head; Del and Jumbo selling of goods from the docks out of the back of a van; Del and Boycie's attempt at dating Pam and Glenda (Jodie Mooney and Katie Griffiths); Joan fending off advances from her perverted boss; and run-ins with Roy Slater, a police cadet (Calum MacNab).